Blog Layout

 7. Have a Plan on How You’re Going to Market the Property

-To avoid vacancies, marketing your property properly is essential.
+To avoid vacancies, you must analyze the local rental market, as marketing your rental property properly is essential.
 Knowing your target demographic can help you tailor your marketing strategy to reach as many high quality tenants as possible.

 Before marketing it, stage it to ensure it looks its best.
 Then, use a combination of both traditional and conventional marketing tactics to get the word out.